Learning-based Moving Horizon Estimation through Differentiable Convex Optimization Layers: Introduction

-In the area of MHE, parametric uncertainty was addressed by assuming the parameter to be normally distributed and directly including the parameter estimation in the MHE problem, resulting in a real-time capable MHE approach~\cite{Kuhl2011}.
-Alternatively, the problem was addressed using a min-max approach, where first the MHE objective is maximized over all possible values of the unknown parameter, and then minimized to find the state estimates \cite{Alessandri2012,Copp2016}.
-Here, we do not need to assume any probability distribution on our unknown parameter, and omit the conservatism introduced by considering the uncertain parameter in a worst-case fashion.
-Gradient-based updates of parameters to improve the performance of model predictive control (MPC) were introduced in \cite{Gros2020}, and recently extended to a comibned MHE-MPC framework \cite{Esfahani2021}.
-Here, besides improving the performance, we aim at introducing simultaneous state estimation and online system identification in the context of MHE.
+\textit{Related work:} Gradient-based parameter updates for discrete-time LTI systems without simultaneous state estimation were addressed within the area of system identification \citep{Bergboer2002}.
+Adaptive state observers for combined state and parameter estimation were discussed in~\cite{Ljung1979} and Chapter 10 of~\cite{Anderson1979}.
+An expectation-maximization algorithm based on linear Kalman filtering was introduced in \cite{Gibson2005} to learn the parameters of the underlying system model under uncertain measurements.
+In the area of MHE, parametric uncertainty was addressed by directly including the parameter estimation in the MHE problem, resulting in a bilinear optimization problem even in the case of linear systems~\citep{Kuhl2011}.
+Alternatively, the problem was addressed using a min-max approach, where first the MHE objective was maximized over all possible values of the unknown parameter, and then minimized to find the state estimates \citep{Alessandri2012,Copp2016}.
+In the proposed approach, the optimization problem remains convex, and we omit the conservatism introduced by considering the uncertain parameter in a worst-case fashion.
+Gradient-based updates of parameters to improve the performance of model predictive control (MPC) were introduced in \cite{Gros2020}, and recently extended to a combined MHE-MPC framework in \cite{Esfahani2021}.
+In contrast, the approach presented in this paper permits online improvements of an MHE estimator for constrained linear systems, and the use of existing AD frameworks allows for an efficient and simple implementation.